datadingbat/autobot-elastic/README.md

 6. Set up SSH access on helper node:

 * Update the utils/config with your private key file name and inventory hostnames/IP-ranges
-* Copy the config file and priate key to the Ansible (helper) node, and set permissions
+* Copy the config file and private key to the Ansible (helper) node, and set permissions
 ```bash
 # ~/.ssh/config
 # This is a ssh config file that's used to allow Ansible to perform automation tasks to the cluster